 In order to prove all of this, you’re going to need to provide serious documentation—likely even more extensive than you would for a conforming loan.

-As well, whereas conforming loans might require a low down payment, jumbo mortgage lenders typically want a down payment of at least 20 percent, although some might go as low as 10 percent.
+Where conforming loans might require a low down payment, jumbo mortgage lenders typically want a down payment of at least 20%, although some might go as low as 10%.

 Amid the crisis, expect new underwriting guidelines.
-For instance, JPMorgan Chase, one of the country’s biggest mortgage lenders, added stricter requirements: a minimum FICO credit score of 700 and 20 percent down payment.
+For instance, JPMorgan Chase, one of the country’s biggest mortgage lenders, added stricter requirements: a minimum FICO credit score of 700 and 20% down payment.

-In other words, getting a jumbo line could pose a steep challenge in the time of coronavirus, with even stricter qualifications than usual.
+In other words, getting a jumbo loan could pose a steep challenge in the time of COVID-19, with even stricter qualifications than usual.